Close

 Lennon Rosiar

 (Rebecca Gibbs) made her regional debut in last season’s A Christmas Story.
-A sixth grade student at Danbury local schools, she is a member of Caryl Crane Youth Theatre’s national award-winning competition team and just recently returned from the Musical Theatre Competitions of America with First Place Overall awards more(Rebecca Gibbs) made her regional debut in last season’s A Christmas Story.
+A sixth grade student at Danbury local schools, she is a member of Caryl Crane Youth Theatre’s national award-winning competition team and just recently returned from the Musical Theatre Competitions of America with First Place Overall awards in more(Rebecca Gibbs) made her regional debut in last season’s A Christmas Story.
 A sixth grade student at Danbury local schools, she is a member of Caryl Crane Youth Theatre’s national award-winning competition team and just recently returned from the Musical Theatre Competitions of America with First Place Overall awards in vocal and acting categories.
 Favorite works include: Honk!, A Year with Frog and Toad, Finding Nemo, and, Annie.?Lennon?also enjoys being outdoors, dancing, reading, volleyball, and spending time with her family.
 She is very honored to be part of this production.

 Geoffrey Short